sahitigo/sahitigopal.com/_posts/2018-07-25-stir-stir-and-stir.md

 1/2 cup	-	Water

-First thing to do is put everything you need ready ,next to you.
+First thing to do is put everything you need ,ready ,next to you.

 Then,fry the besan on low flame for 2-3 minutes,and put it aside.